matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

 for every virtual user.
 It would be preferable if the application service could use the CS API with its own ``as_token`` instead, and specify the virtual user they wish to be acting on behalf of.
-For real users, this would require additional permissions (see "C-AS Linking").
+For real users, this would require additional permissions granting the AS permission to masquerade as a matrix user.

 Inputs:
  - Application service token (``access_token``)